Dante-Broggi/swift-evolution/0000-template.md

 - If a variable is only known to directly conform to Q
 	- calls to P's functions are unavailable
 	- calls to Q's functions are dispatched as usual
-- If a variable is only known to directly conform to P & Q
+- If a variable is known to directly conform to P & Q
 	- calls to functions defined in both P and Q are compile-tome ambiguity errors.
 	- calls to P's functions are dispatched as if it only conformed to P
 	- calls to Q's functions are dispatched as if it only conformed to Q